chrisandoryan/XSSPawn/README.md

 # XSSPawn
 XSSPawn is a **flexible** and **customizable** visitor bot for CTF (mostly XSS) challenges setup.

-Forked from awesomely crafted https://github.com/CTFTraining/base_image_xssbot
+Forked from the awesomely crafted https://github.com/CTFTraining/base_image_xssbot

 ## Built Upon
 - Alpine